Lauren Smith-Fields died of an accidental overdose on a Bumble date, police say. Her family disputes that.

 Crosland said Smith-Fields’s brother dropped off items he and his sister had bought while Christmas shopping ahead of a family holiday celebration.

 When Smith-Fields returned to her apartment, she allegedly went to the bathroom again for 10 to 15 minutes before returning to watch a movie and drink with her date.
-The man told police that Smith-Fields fell asleep on the couch, so he carried her to her bedroom, placed her on her bed and laid down next to her before falling asleep, according to the police report.
+The man told police that Smith-Fields fell asleep on the couch, so he carried her to her bedroom, placed her on her bed and lay down next to her before falling asleep, according to the police report.

 The date told police he woke up at 3 a.m. to use the bathroom.
 He said he heard Smith-Fields snoring, according to the report.
 He woke up again around 6:30 and found her motionless, with blood coming out of her nose, the date said.

 The man called 911, and when officers arrived, he was “frantic,” “trembling and visibly shaken,” the report says.
 Smith-Fields was on the floor of her bedroom.
-The man told police he’d done chest compressions on her, as instructed by an emergency operator.
+The man told police he had performed chest compressions on her, as instructed by an emergency operator.

 A medic pronounced Smith-Fields dead at 6:49 a.m. and noted she had been dead for at least an hour.